httpd.rocks

 }

-Then get httpd up and running:
+Check that the configuration has no errors, then get httpd up and running:

 doas rcctl start httpd

-Note: If you encounter runtime errors with httpd, you might be required to add the following to your /etc/rc.conf.local file:
+Note: If you do encounter runtime errors with httpd, you might be required to add the following to your /etc/rc.conf.local file:

 httpd_flags=""